Ne-Se-Chete/AppolicaIntern2024/README.md

 6. We have made a daily plan which includes:
 - daily meetings at 10:00
 - following the plan
-- helping eachother when we have problems
+- helping each other when we have problems
-- every night to write a short description of what we did
+- every night write a short description of what we did

 ## Day 2